 “Right, and since you’ve served your purpose it’s time for you to be put down.
 Look kid, if it makes you feel any better, I’m sure it ain’t personal.
 She just can’t turn you loose out in the world knowing as much as you do.”

 “But I don’t know anything Mr. Canfield.”

 “Oh, I’d say you know a great deal.
 You just never took the time to connect the dots.”

 “Sorry kid, I don’t have time for show and tell.
-I’ve gotta get outta here before they realize he’s missing and sick the hounds on me.
+I’ve gotta get outta here, before they realize this dead duck is missing and sick the hounds on me.
 Even if I had all the time in the world, I wouldn’t waste it on you.”